Crusades Educational Materials | Student Handouts

 Crusades Maps and Pictures

-Crusades Outlines and Powerpoints
+Crusades Outlines and PowerPoints

 Crusades Worksheets

-Crusades Online Study Games
+Crusades Study Games

 The Crusades were a series of religiously motivated military campaigns launched by Western European Christians between the 11th and 13th centuries to capture the Holy Land (Jerusalem and the surrounding areas) from Muslim control.
 These campaigns had a significant and lasting impact on European history for several reasons.